shijoshaji/myBlogAtHashnode/cl2w2p1s704d9u5nv8kn43pwg.md

   XRapidAPIKeyValue: 'YOUR API KEY VALUE HERE',
 };
 ```
-Great, if you have noticed in code `reverseGeoCodeURL` this is from bigdatacloud api I have added, will explain on this when i create services to call these API's
+Great, if you have noticed in code `reverseGeoCodeURL` this is from bigdatacloud api I have added, will explain on this when i create services to call these API's.

 ## Create Service
-This holds the logic on calling API we want to use, this has logic to call both the API
+This holds the logic on calling API we want to use, this has logic to call both the API.

-Use this cmd to create service
+Use this cmd to create service.
 ```
 ng generate service services/weather-api
 ```
- Once created in file `src\app\services\weather-api.service.ts` lets add the below code
+ Once created in file `src\app\services\weather-api.service.ts` lets add the below code.

 ```
 import { Injectable } from '@angular/core';